How-To: Custom Search Query

 Flowable has the capability to create your own queries, which is a powerful feature, and you should definitely check out the documentation on indexing to get a full overview of all additional possibilities with Flowable.

-As an example, let's assume that we would like to search for all case instances with a given assignee.
+As an example, let's assume that we would like to search for all cases having a given case definition key which were started by a given user.

 {